Sugiono

 Sugiono (born 11 February 1979) is an Indonesian politician and diplomat who has been serving as the Minister for Foreign Affairs in President Prabowo Subianto's Red and White Cabinet since 2024.
 A member of the Gerindra Party, he is also the party's secretary-general since 2025.
 Prior to his appointment as foreign minister, Sugiono served as a member of the House of Representatives from 2019 to 2024, holding the role of deputy chairperson of the House's First Commission which oversees the fields of defense, foreign affairs, and communications.

+Sugiono is dubbed as Prabowo's "ideological child".
+Upon his appointment as the Minister of Foreign Affairs, Sugiono has become the first non-diplomat and the first person with no academic background in international relations or diplomacy to hold that position in nearly 25 years.
+He is also the first foreign minister to be affiliated with a political party since Alwi Shihab.
+All of his three predecessors, Hassan Wirajuda, Marty Natalegawa, and Retno Marsudi were career diplomats and non-partisan before becoming the top diplomat in Indonesia.

 Early life and education

 Sugiono was born on 11 February 1979, in Takengon, Aceh, Indonesia.

 In 1994, he was selected to attend the prestigious Taruna Nusantara High School, where he met his classmate Agus Harimurti Yudhoyono, whom he even challenged for the position of chairman of their school's student council.

 Upon graduation, he received scholarship to study at Norwich University in the United States, where he earned a BS degree in computer science.
 He later obtained a Master of Business and Master of Management from the University of Konstanz in Germany.